 When we set out to do this at Weidenhammer Creative, we developed a strategy.
 We determined there was a need and knew that we wanted images demonstrating different devices, as responsiveness is a feature that many of our clients focus on.
 We knew we wanted our strong culture to permeate the environment of each photograph.
 Creating our own collection of stock photographs would also allow us to save the time we spend daily, sifting through Shutterstock, making us a more efficient team.
 As an added bonus, it would strengthen our original content.
 This is an achievement we are always striving for.

-As the Manager of Photo and Video services, I knew this would be the best way for us to take our content to the next level.
-It would require a little bit of development and production time, but it would pay off quickly.
+This method requires a little bit of development and production time, but it pays off quickly.
 With such a large pool of stock photography out there, we have seen an increase in quantity but the quality has dropped exponentially.
 We don’t want to be anything less than exceptional.

 In our stock photography, we featured multiple devices to play on our strength in device strategy and responsive development.
 We also incorporated our office style by including artwork and branded products, as well as our own team members.
 The end results are spectacular and will take us one step further in our editorial efforts and branding.